Toggling a Genetic Switch Using Reinforcement Learning: Results and Discussion

-The major feature of the presented control algorithm is its adaptive nature.
-The algorithm computes an initial control policy using a batch-mode reinforcement learning method.
-The input to the method are one-step transitions of the system, which can be obtained using the experimental data and/or simulation of a mathematical model.
-Then this policy is adapted to the real system based on newly obtained measurements.
-The algorithm, however, does not take into account the \emph{a priori} knowledge that it will be applied to a different, but structurally similar system.
+Our algorithm, however, does not take into account the \emph{a priori} knowledge that it is being applied to a different, but structurally similar system.
 A correct exploitation of structural similarity between the learned from and applied to systems may significantly improve the performance of the presented algorithm.
 This constitutes one of the main directions for future work that is currently under investigation.

+As a final remark, we have shown that the presented framework can efficiently control a (stochastic) model of the genetic toggle switch with a parametric uncertainty.
+The major feature of our control algorithm is its learning nature.
+The algorithm computes an initial control policy using input-output data obtained from simulations of a training model, and after that updates the policy by using the input-output data obtained from the validation model (or the real system).
+In the presented example, despite the fact that the training and validation models had quite different quantitative behaviours the control objective was always reached using our online control method.
+This indicates a potential for a generalisation of this data-based control method to more complex gene regulatory networks.